5 Adilah

 *

 Squatting in the darkest corner of the hut, Adilah strained to hear what the men were saying the other side of the wall.
 They spoke in a different dialect, but she had been around them for years now and could follow most of what they said.
 It was nearly midnight and the men’s voices could just be heard over the cicadas.
 Embers were now dying in the fireplace, and Adilah wished for more wood so she and her sister could keep warm.
 She looked at her sleeping sister.
-The West African nights could be so cold and Adilah had given them the only available blanket.
+The West African nights could be so cold and Adilah had given her the only available blanket.
 She shuffled on her haunches closer to the fire, but then felt Friend draw her attention to a large log under a table near the doorway to the hut.
 Without hesitating, Adilah retrieved it.
 She had become used to Friend’s gentle guidance in her most desperate situations.
 Thanking Friend, she placed the log in the fireplace and blew gently, hoping it would catch the dying embers.

 “Help me, please,” she whispered and blew again.
 Her breath was enough to make the sparks leap into flame and catch the rough outer bark.
 Before long the log was burning and Adilah was warmed by its heat.